Providing free legal information and representation to the low income community since 1969.

 1. Holiday Pay

-Holiday pay is paid to employees who work on general holidays, except for Federal workers.
-To receive holiday pay, an employee must have worked for an employer for at least 30 days in the 12-month period before the holiday.
+Holiday pay is paid to employees who work on general holidays, except for federal workers.
 These general holidays are:

 2. Vacation Pay